conradakunga/Blog/_posts/2024-12-15-simplified-hashing-in-net-9.md

 var sha512HashedData = CryptographicOperations.HashData(HashAlgorithmName.SHA512, originalData);
 ```

-The magic is in the new static struct [HashAlgorithmName](https://learn.microsoft.com/en-us/dotnet/api/system.security.cryptography.hashalgorithmname?view=net-9.0) that you can use to specify the following algorithms:
+The magic is in the struct [HashAlgorithmName](https://learn.microsoft.com/en-us/dotnet/api/system.security.cryptography.hashalgorithmname?view=net-9.0) that you can use to specify the following algorithms:

 - MD5
 - SHA1